 National Congress of Student Members (NCSM)

-Held every summer in Kansas City, MO, the “National Conference” is organized specifically for residents and students.
+Held every summer in Kansas City, MO, the “National Conference” is organized specifically for residents and medical students.
 It is a phenomenal opportunity to learn about family medicine and for leadership development.
-The Student Congress includes one Delegate and one Alternate Delegate from each state, who attend all business session, poll their state delegation about issues before the congress, and vote in the elections.
-Students also have the opportunity to network with hundreds of residency programs, recruitment firms, health agencies, and hospitals; and attend a variety of workshops designed to improve clinical skills.
+The Student Congress includes one Delegate and one Alternate Delegate from each state, who attend all business sessions, poll their state delegation about issues before the congress and vote in the elections.
+Medical students also have the opportunity to network with hundreds of residency programs, recruitment firms, health agencies and hospitals; and attend a variety of workshops designed to improve clinical skills.
 To be considered, medical students must submit an application and an academic recommendation form.
 The deadline for applications is May 1, 2019.

-The WAFP provides 5 scholarship stipends ($850 each) to support student attendance at the AAFP National Conference.
-Click here for scholarship application.
-AAFP also offers four student scholarships to attend this conference: FMIG Leadership Award, 1st time Student Attendee Award, Minority Scholarship, and Scholarship for Residents and Returning Students.
+The WAFP provides 5 scholarship stipends ($850 each) to support medical student attendance at the AAFP National Conference.
+AAFP also offers four medical student scholarships to attend this conference: FMIG Leadership Award, 1st time Student Attendee Award, Minority Scholarship, and Scholarship for Residents and Returning Students.
 Interested applicants should first apply for eligible AAFP Scholarship.
 (AAFP applications are completed online; click here for more information.)

 (Top of page)

 The Washington Academy of Family Physicians Foundation, in partnership with the UWSOM Department of Family Medicine staff and UW Development, fully funded a scholarship endowment that makes scholarships available to fourth-year medical students interested in matching into family medicine.
 The scholarship program launched in the fall of 2009 and aims to give UW medical students greater flexibility to practice in family medicine and/or in the areas of greatest need.